christopher-maier/Drilling-assistent/README.md

 # Drilling-assistent

-for more details please check the directory "Docs" - "Wintersemester" - "PDF´s" - "Pflichtenheft" you will find a summary what the project "Drilling-Assistent" is about
+for more details please check the directory "Docs" - "Wintersemester" - "PDF´s" - "Abschlussbericht" you will find a summary what the project "Drilling-Assistent" is about.
+The final version will be online in the last week of march 2019.

 Thank you
+Christopher I. Maier (Developer)

+für weitere Informationen besuchen Sie bitte das Vezeichnis "Docs" - "Wintersemester" - "PDF´s" - "Abschlussbericht".
+Die finale Version der Applikation wird vorraussichtlich Ende März 2019 online erscheinen.

+Danke
-Christopher
+Christopher I. Maier (Entwickler)